upinsanity/LeetCodeSubmissions/README.md

 # GoCode
-All google questions in leetcode
+All questions solved in leetcode